Asian health overview

 Asian Family Services

-Asian Family Services (AFS) provides professional, confidential, nationwide face-to-face or telephone support to Asian people living in New Zealand.
+Asian Family Services (AFS) provides professional, confidential, nationwide face-to-face or telephone support to Asian people living in Aotearoa New Zealand.
 These services are offered in English, Mandarin, Cantonese, Korean, Vietnamese, Japanese, Thai and Hindi.
 An interpreter can be arranged for other languages.

-Visit Asian Family Services(external link)
+Visit Asian Family Services.(external link)

 The Asian Network Incorporated (TANI)